Crown Prince Meets Singapore President, Expresses Keenness To Enhance Partnership

 A number of ministers and senior officials attended the meeting from the Singaporean side.

-Earlier, an official welcoming ceremony was held for His Royal Highness, accompanied by HRH Princess Rajwa Al Hussein, upon arrival at Istana Palace, where they were received by Singapore Prime Minister Lee Hsien Loong and his
+Earlier, an official welcoming ceremony was held for His Royal Highness, accompanied by Her Royal Highness Princess Rajwa Al Hussein, upon arrival at Istana Palace, where they were received by Singapore Prime Minister Lee Hsien Loong and his wife Ho Ching.

 Legal Disclaimer: